How to Geotag Photos

 • Use "Create Copies" to leave originals untouched

 If you use Apple Photos with iCloud Photos, there's an important workflow consideration: geotag your photos before importing them into Apple Photos.
+For the complete guide to geotagging photos on Mac — including why cameras lack GPS and how to choose the right workflow — see the Mac photographer's guide.

 Apple Photos stores location data in its app database — not embedded in the file's EXIF.
 If you modify a file after it's in iCloud Photos, iCloud will not re-sync the updated file.
 For the complete explanation, see Apple Photos Locations vs. True Geotagging, and for step-by-step instructions, see How to Add GPS Location to Photos in Apple Photos.